APTrust/userguide/docs/registry/work_items.md

 ![Work Item list](../img/registry/WorkItemList.png)

 You can filter the list to specific actions, statuses, and stages using the controls at the top of the list.
-To select multiple actions, statuses or stages, hold the shift key while clicking on items in the select list.
+To select multiple actions, statuses or stages, hold the Control key while clicking on items in the select list.

 Click __More Filters__ to see a list of additional filters to help you narrow your search.